ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/2019-07-24-9-Months-Tinder-Amsterdam.md

 But then the magnitude of the human experience I was seeing in this tiny data file hit me.

 Every swipe here was a real person.
 We've made online dating ridiculously efficient.
-But is it a good thing?
+But is this a good thing?

 ![9 Months of tinder in Amsterdam](http://rian-van-den-ander.github.io/images/visu/tinder_9months.png "9 Months of Tinder in Amsterdam")